FarronF/limerick-council-meetings/meetings/2020/01/20-Monthly Meeting of Metropolitan District of Limerick/Minutes -  Monthly Meeting of Metropolitan District of Limerick - 16th December 2019.md

 We understand that TII will be installing and implementing the speed limits on this

-section of roadway, in accordance with County Limerick Road Traffic Special Speed--- 5
+section of roadway, in accordance with County Limerick Road Traffic Special Speed
+---
+5

 Limit Byelaws 2019 in the first quarter of 2020.